New Developments and Proposed Projects

 Visit york.ca/62Bayview for more information.

-York Region is exploring the opportunity to develop community housing on Regionally-owned land located at 7085 14th Avenue in the City of Markham.
+York Region is exploring the opportunity to develop community housing on Regionally-owned land located at the corner of 14th Avenue and Donald Cousens Parkway in the Box Grove community.
 York Region is beginning the planning process and community engagement early on to ensure the site is development ready in the future.
 Construction will not begin until federal and/or provincial funding is secured.

 Visit york.ca/BoxGroveHYI for more information.